stanwgifford/Distributed-Robot/README.md

 Currently a seperate button initiates the camera grab.
 Once pushed, it sends the camaer a command to grab an image.

-The receive events in the swit program work as follows;
+The MQTT receive events in the swift program work as follows;

 For the camera data, it displays the image and sends a request back to the camera for another image.